Table of Contents

 For velocities exceeding Mach 0.3, the flow is considered compressible, and the density of the flow varies from point to point.
 When the flow encounters the nose of the Pitot-Static tube, the air undergoes compression.
 In this scenario, we assume that the flow is compressed and decelerated isentropically from its free stream state.

-For flows exceeding Mach 1, a new phenomenon occurs where shock waves are formed upstream of the Pitot-Static tube’s nose.
+A new phenomenon occurs for flows exceeding Mach 1, where shock waves are formed upstream of the Pitot-Static tube’s nose.
 These shock waves decelerate the flow in a non-isentropic manner, transitioning it from supersonic to subsonic conditions.
-This process brings the velocity to zero isentropically near the stagnation point.
+This process brings the velocity to zero Isentropically near the stagnation point.
 The diagram below illustrates this phenomenon.

 In the supersonic regime, the flow velocity is an implicit function of the Pitot tube pressure.
 To measure velocity in this regime, the Rayleigh formula is employed.